wise-bit/wise-bit/README.md

 #### I'm a Computer Science and Mathematics Dual Major student at the University of Ottawa.

-🔭 I’m currently working on software development with uOttawa Outreach.

 💬 Extremely interested in Machine Learning and literally anything related to mathematics!

 📫 Please feel free to contact me for any reason whatsoever!!